lprakashv/lprakashv.github.io/blog/content/posts/2019-09-30_cushing-design-patterns-unnecessary-patterns/index.md

 ### 4. Strategy Pattern

-> S**trategy pattern** (also known as the **policy pattern**) enables selecting an algorithm at runtime.
+> **Strategy pattern** (also known as the **policy pattern**) enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.> — Wikipedia

 Meaning: **_Injecting the algorithm/strategy for some computation at runtime._**